Gvybzy/Portfolio/README.md

 - `data/` — centralized profile, project, skill, journey, and GitHub configuration
 - `css/main.css` — shared design system and responsive styles

+## What I built

+I designed and developed the portfolio as a modular frontend application rather than a single static page.
+Content such as projects, skills, and learning progress is separated into centralized data files, while individual sections are maintained as independent modules.